mortizm1988/PhD_accounting_governance/slides.md

 ---

-Bushman, Engel, Milliron, and Smith (1998) document that over the 1971-95 period, firms have substituted away from accounting earnings toward equity-based plans.
+Bushman, Engel, Milliron, and Smith (1998) document that since the mid 70s firms have substituted away from accounting earnings ratio toward equity-based plans.

-Does this mean that accounting information has become less important for the governance of firms?
+Does this mean that accounting information has become less important for CEOs' compensation?
 1. Reliable accounting information is a precondition for a well-functioning stock market and, thus, stock-based compensation.
 2. Stock price is not a sufficient statistic for managerial performance (maybe just for firm value, Grossman & Stiglitz 1980).
     - We observe analysts pouring over the details of financial statements, such as margin analyses, expense ratios, and geographic and product line segment data.